 Rapid Improvement Event Approach

-RIEs are highly facilitated sessions that bring a team together, usually 4 to 7 individuals who work within the process along with representatives from upstream (suppliers) and downstream (customers).
-Roughly the sequence of events is:
+RIEs are highly facilitated sessions that bring a team together, usually 5 to 9 individuals who work within the process along with representatives from upstream (suppliers) and downstream (customers).
+The standard sequence of events is:

 The work utilizes an array of Lean and OpEx tools and techniques.
 The RIE is chartered, with a tightly defined scope and usually lasts between 3 and 5 days and includes real-time training, an executive champion and a final report-out to interested and affected parties.